By Selipha Kihagi

 1. Your experience comes first

 If you look at a job advert and confirm that you match the education and skills, don’t assume that employers will overlook the fact that you do not have the needed years of experience.
-Most recruiters will not even get to read your education section if your experience is nil or lower than what they are looking for.
+Most employers will not even get to read your education section if your experience is nil or lower than what they are looking for.

 2. Your duties will also matter a great deal